Yu-Ang/Yu-Ang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 Hello!
 I am **Yuang Chen** (**陳雨昂**), a Ph.D.
 Candidate in the [Department of Electronic Engineering and Information Science (EEIS)](https://eeis.ustc.edu.cn/main.htm) at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/index.htm), advised by [Prof. Hancheng Lu](http://staff.ustc.edu.cn/~hclu/).
 I am also currently working as a Full-time Research Assistant (RA) in the [Department of Computing](https://www.polyu.edu.hk/comp/) at [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/), working with [Prof. Chang Wen Chen](https://chenlab.comp.polyu.edu.hk/).
-I have published more than 30 papers in top international journals/conferences and hold multiple invention patents.
+I have published more than 30 papers in top international journals and conferences and hold multiple invention patents.
+I am a recipient of the Chinese Academy of Sciences (CAS) President's Award in 2026, and have been selected for the 2026 IETF Young Talent Program.

 My research interests focus on intelligent communication and multimedia (e.g., Immersive Video, Metaverse, and Digital Twin) transmission for 5G/B5G/6G wireless communication and network systems, including:
 - ***Video Transmission Quality Optimization.***